shankx50/shankx50.github.io/_posts/2015-08-23-perfect-client.markdown

 - People who want everything as fast as possible:

 Reasonable deadlines are ok.
 Deadlines that challenge you are ok, too.
-But someone who expects everyone ASAP doesn't understand that quality matters.
+But someone who expects everything ASAP doesn't understand that quality matters.
 I am not saying take forever, I am saying take the time it needs to make it right.

-- arrogance, greed, stupidity and jealousy
+- arrogance, greed and jealousy

 - People who use condescending language when talking about others.